vgwb/Antura/docs/en/manual/classroom_guide.md

 Example: “Add a decision where talking to an NPC politely unlocks a new clue.”

-## Feedback and validation of quests
+## Feedback about cultural quests

-Teacher and parent feedback is essential to improve quests.
+Teachers feedback is essential to improve the game content.
 Check the [Support page](./support.md) also.

 ### How to give feedback

-- Each quest has a **dedicated page on the website** with content summaries.
+- Each cultural quest has a **dedicated page on the website** with content summaries.
 - Teachers can leave comments and suggestions in the **forum**.
 - Feedback may include:
   - Accuracy of cultural content